MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/power-query-referenced-queries.md

 ![Query Dependencies view, displaying queries described in the previous paragraph.](media/power-query-referenced-queries/query-dependencies-web-service.png)

-When the data model is refreshed, it's often assumed that Power Query retrieves and caches the **Query1** result, and that this result can be used by referenced queries.
+When the data model is refreshed, it's often assumed that Power Query retrieves the **Query1** result, and that this result can be re-used by referenced queries.
 This thinking is incorrect.
-In fact, Power Query executes all queries separately, and so in this example it retrieves data from the web service four times.
-It can result in a slow data refresh, and have a negative impact on the data source.
+In fact, Power Query executes **Query 2**, **Query 3**, and **Query 4** separately.
+TODO: You can think that Q2 execution is in fact embedding Q1 in it.
+And Q3 and Q4.
+So Q1 gets executed three times.
+It could result in a slow data refresh, and have a negative impact on the data source.

 > [!NOTE]
 > Power Query caching is a complicated topic.
-Power Query may cache some data sources when the data load **Enable parallel loading of tables** property is disabled.
+Power Query can cache data retrieved from a data source, but when it executes a query, it may retrieve the data from the data source more than once.
 >
 > Further, the use of the [Table.Buffer](/powerquery-m/table-buffer) function in **Query1** won't eliminate the additional querying.
 This function buffers a table to memory.
 The buffered table can only be addressed within the _same_ query.
+So, in the example above, if Q1 was buffered, Q2-4 cannot use this.

 ## Recommendations